digital-asset/daml/docs/source/tools/export/index.rst

 Caveats
 *******

-Contracts Created and Referenced in Same Transaction
+Contracts created and referenced in same transaction
 ====================================================

 Daml ledger export may fail in certain cases when it attempts to reproduce a